techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_07/5_Azure_storage_account/assignment.md

 # [5/ Azure Storage Account]

-Om data op te slaan in Azure heb je een Azure Storage Account nodig.
-In een Storage Account staan alle Azure Storage data objects als blobs, files, disks en tables.
+To store data in Azure, you need an Azure Storage Account.
+Within a Storage Account, all Azure Storage data objects such as blobs, files, disks, and tables are stored.

-Data in een Storage Account is secure, highly available, durable en massively scalable.
-Alle data in een Storage Account is bereikbaar via het internet met HTTP en HTTPS.
-Omdat het makkelijk te bereiken is moet je goed opletten dat alleen de juiste identiteiten permissies hebben om bij de data te komen.
-Azure Storage explorer is een gratis GUI om je data te beheren in Azure.
-Veel IaaS en PaaS services van Azure maken ook gebruik van Azure Storage Accounts.
-Naast het opslaan van data kan Blob Storage ook gebruikt worden voor het hosten van statische websites.
+Data in a Storage Account is secure, highly available, durable, and massively scalable.
+All data in a Storage Account is accessible via the internet using HTTP and HTTPS.
+Because it's easily accessible, it's important to ensure that only the appropriate identities have permissions to access the data.
+Azure Storage Explorer is a free GUI for managing your data in Azure.
+Many Azure IaaS and PaaS services also utilize Azure Storage Accounts.
+In addition to storing data, Blob Storage can also be used for hosting static websites.

-Note: AWS heeft met Techgrounds een statische demo-website gedeeld.
-Omdat het niks meer dan HTML, CSS en JavaScript is, werkt het ook als je het host in Azure Blob Storage.
+Note: AWS has shared a static demo website with Techgrounds.
+Since it's nothing more than HTML, CSS, and JavaScript, it also works when hosted in Azure Blob Storage.

 ## Key-terms